telemaxine/red-velvet-archives/README.md

 # **Tools**
 Tools used to document and archive for this list

 * [Visual Studio Code](https://code.visualstudio.com/) - for formatting all the markdown files in this project.
 Useful addons below.
+You can use any other software you want here as long as it can edit plaintext files.
   * [Markdown All-in-one](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one)
   * [Markdown Shortcuts](https://marketplace.visualstudio.com/items?itemName=mdickin.markdown-shortcuts)
   * [Markdown Table Prettifier](https://marketplace.visualstudio.com/items?itemName=darkriszty.markdown-table-prettify)